 Children and families mental health services Kirklees Website Who do they help The initial contact point for those who have concerns about a child or young person's emotional or mental health in Kirklees.
 A service working with children and young people up to the age of 18 experiencing difficulties with their emotional wellbeing, their families, carers and other professionals involved in their care.

 - Children's Emotional Wellbeing Service Northorpe Hall

-Physiotherapists, occupational and speech therapists
+Physiotherapists, occupational therapists and speech and language therapists

 - Local organisations - Deafness

 - CONTACT: Tips to manage your child's behaviour

 - Special Needs Today: tips for dealing with meltdowns

 - Locala: Continence Advisory Service

 - Options For children and young people with autism, behavioural, emotional & social difficulties and complex needs